alloystorm/dvvr/README.md

-# DanceXR (formerly Dance Viewer VR)
+# DanceXR (DVVR)

 ## Introduction
-DanceXR is an universal 3D character model viewer and motion player with a focus on VR.
-It is built with Unity.
-The idea is to leverage the modern rendering techniques and scripting capabilities from Unity Engine to give the MMD community a powerful viewer for them to enjoy their content on both desktop platforms and VR.

-DanceXR is not just a MMD player.
-Tons of work has gone into it to make it the most versatile and easy to use character model viewer & motion player.
-* We broke the barrier between different model poses, T pose or A pose all work fine with any motion you find.
-* We fix bone structures on the fly, missing IK or wrong center position?
-No issue at all!
-* In addition to PMX models, we also support XPS models, they are usually better quality and more realistic than traditional PMXs.
-No conversion required!
-* Floor penatraiton?
-Not an issue any more!
-We implemented a robust algorithm to keep feet on the floor on every frame!
-* We use a custom made IK solver to eliminate jittering and allow for motion blending & post processes for pose modifiers.

-In addition to the above, we also have lots of addons & modifiers to enhance the experience
-* Easy adjustable lighting & environment control
-* Models makes eye contact with viewer automatically
-* They blink, breath and makes micro movements like a real human does
-* Material modifiers for special effect like latex, chrome & glossness adjustments
-* Controllable pose modifiers that blends motion on the fly

-And there are more coming with each release!
+DanceXR is a character model viewer and motion player.
+It supports PMX(MMD) & XNALara/XPS models and VMD motion format.
+Unlike other MMD players DanceXR allows almost any motion to play on any model without any manual tweaking or bone adjustments.

+It doesn't matter whether the model has IK bones or is it in T pose or A pose, the model & motion are adapted automatically on the fly by our unique motion system to ensure the maximum compatibility.

+There are also tons of built-in features to make the characters more life-like.
+You can see them breathing, blinking eyes naturally and even making eye contact with you.
+Plus there are procedural motions for you to use and more features added every month with each updates.

 ## Getting started